Approximation by Quad Meshes in Laguerre Geometry: Introduction

 \section{Introduction}

-The availability of spherical glass panels for cladding architectural skins has motivated recent research on meshes with spherical faces.
+The availability of spherical glass panels for cladding architectural skins has motivated recent research on meshes with spherical panels.
 This work aims at an extension of basic properties and results from discrete differential geometry on meshes with planar faces \citep{bobenko-2009-ddg} towards their counterparts in sphere geometries.
 Initially, the focus has been on meshes in M\"obius geometry \citep{spheremesh-2023,sphereapprox-2024}, which are formed by spherical faces and circular edges, and on their application to computational design and approximation problems.

 A study of their counterparts in Laguerre sphere geometry is not straightforward and a topic of our ongoing research.
-One can see these Laguerre meshes, shortly called \emph{L-meshes}, as watertight surfaces that are formed by planar polygons (corresponding to the vertices of a mesh), strips of right circular cones (representing the edges), and spherical faces (see Figs.~\ref{fig:QL} and~\ref{fig:roof}).
+One can see these Laguerre meshes, shortly called \emph{L-meshes}, as watertight surfaces that are formed by planar polygons, strips of right circular cones (representing the edges), and spherical panels (see see inset figure, Figs.~\ref{fig:QL} and~\ref{fig:roof}).
+Here, conical panels are also useful in architecture due to their reduced manufacturing cost, a particular case of paneling freeform surfaces with developable pieces~\citep{gavriil2019optimizing}.

 If an L-mesh closely approximates an underlying $C^2$ reference surface $f$, its appearance depends on the sign of the Gaussian curvature of $f$.
-In areas of positive curvature of $f$, the L-mesh is a $C^1$ surface, in contrast to their M\"obius geometric counterparts, which are just $C^0$ surfaces.
+In areas of positive curvature of $f$, the L-mesh is typically a $C^1$ surface, in contrast to their M\"obius geometric counterparts, which are just $C^0$ surfaces.
 In negatively curved areas, the surface represented by an L-mesh still has continuous tangent planes, but is not regular anymore.
 Rather, the surface exhibits regression curves, the appearance of which is known from offset surfaces.
 This is not surprising, as offsetting is a special Laguerre transformation.
 More generally, applying a Laguerre transformation to a smooth L-mesh may result in the appearance of singularities in the point set.